 Discover Alumni's testimonials from the Master in Environmental Sciences!

 - Bachelor’s degree in science, economics, social sciences, international relations, medicine, law or any equivalent study direction.
 Applications by students from other study directions will be considered on a case-by-case basis.
 An additional course load of 9 ECTS to 30 ECTS may be requested (as entrance requirement or as additional courses to be followed parallel to the Master’s programme).

 - HES students in disciplines related to environmental sciences: Additional training from 9 ECTS to 30 ECTS may be requested (co- or pre-requisite).

-February 2019: Registration deadline for graduates from a university in Switzerland or abroad:
+February 28: Registration deadline for all graduates (University of Geneva, Universities in Switzerland or abroad).

 1. PREPARE THE MASTER'S APPLICATION FILE

 The application file for a Master's degree from the University of Geneva must include a letter of motivation, a CV and a Bachelor's transcript.
 Additional documents are required if your previous diploma was not issued by Unige or if you are not French-speaking.